On Gold Mountain

 In 1989, Aunt Sissee celebrated her eightieth birthday with a traditional Chinese banquet.
 I will always remember how my cousins and I left our banquet room to spy on the wedding taking place in the main dining room, where at least five hundred guests kept tapping their chopsticks on their bowls or glasses, making an amazing racket.
 “Well, they must be from Taiwan,” one of the cousins sneered.
 “You know, FOBs, fresh off the boat.”
 Since Fong See’s first voyage and his early dubious career selling crotchless underwear to brothels, the family had become the old line, the aristocracy.
 No longer FOBs, we were ABCs–American-born Chinese.

 That evening I gave Sissee a copy of Ruthanne Lum McCunn’s book, Chinese American Portraits, which, for all its tragedies, secrets, and illicit exploits, also conveys a powerful cultural and artistic ethos.
 Three days later my cousin Leslee called.
-She wanted me to know that Sissee, her mother as well as my great-aunt and the only living child of my great-grandfather’s half-Chinese, half-Caucasian family, thought it was time for a book to be written about our family and that I was the person to write it.
+She wanted me to know that Sissee, her mother as well as my great-aunt and the only living child of my great-grandfather’s half-Chinese, half-white family, thought it was time for a book to be written about our family and that I was the person to write it.
 The following week I was over at the store with my tape recorder, listening to the stories Aunt Sissee, my grandmother, and my cousin had to tell.
 That first day I learned that Fong See was not the first family member to come to the Gold Mountain.
 His father–my great-great-grandfather–had worked as an herbalist during the building of the transcontinental railroad.
 I also found out that Fong See had not two but four wives.
 All through the years my relatives had kept these marriages a secret; bigamy was against the law and embarrassing to his children.

 Two months later Sissee died suddenly, but Leslee encouraged me to continue with the book.
 Our friends and family were getting up into their eighties and nineties, she noted, and when they died their stories would be lost.
 At Leslee’s urging, I pressed on.
 My relatives, including my father, who truly were not disposed to participate, did so–I believe–to honor my great-aunt’s wishes.

-During the last five years I have interviewed close to one hundred people, rich and poor, Chinese and Caucasian.
+During the last five years I have interviewed close to one hundred people, rich and poor, Chinese and white.
 I struggled with the difficulties posed by different names for the same person: Milton, Ming, Ming-ah, Ah-Ming for my great-uncle; Fong See, Suie On, and See-bok for my great-grandfather.
 I tried to decipher the heavily accented English of old men who confuse the words for he and she, him and her, in this time and in this town.
 I spoke with some who could no longer remember their own mother’s names.
 “It was a long time ago,” one man told me.

 Pouring over documents in the National Archives, I discovered that immigration authorities had been after my relatives from the very beginning, but never really caught on to what they were doing.
 I received help from numerous libraries, historical societies, and academicians.
 I nagged relatives, friends, and customers to rummage through their attics, basements, and closets for photographs, papers, and other memorabilia from fairs, art shows, and family rites.
 I looked at films and videotapes, scrapbooks and letters, packing slips and tax records.
 In total ignorance, I struggled with the difficulties of the Chinese written language: Should I use Mandarin or Cantonese?
 And how should I romanize it: with the Wade-Giles or Pinyin system?
 (Ultimately I decided to use Cantonese with the old-fashioned Wade-Giles methods, in keeping with the era of the book.
 However, medicinal words are more properly rendered in Mandarin/Pinyin.)

 What has emerged is a story of melting–how people and cultures melt in all directions.
 What I haven’t yet mentioned is that when my grandmother included herself among the Chinese who had to wear buttons during the war, she might be tucking loose strands of red hair into her bun.
-My grandmother–like my great-grandmother–was Caucasian, but she was Chinese in her heart.
+My grandmother–like my great-grandmother–was white, but she was Chinese in her heart.
 She had melted into that side.
 Over the years, she had packed away her eyelet dresses with their cinched waists, and had adopted black trousers and loose-fitting jackets, learned how to make lettuce soup, how to give those brides their lai see, how to be a proper Chinese daughter-in-law.
-My great-grandmother, grandmother, and mother were as Caucasian and “American” as they could be, yet they all chose to marry men whose culture was completely different from their own.
+My great-grandmother, grandmother, and mother were as white and “American” as they could be, yet they all chose to marry men whose culture was completely different from their own.

-Many of the Chinese I interviewed talked about Caucasians as lo fan and fan gway, as white people, “white ghosts.”
+Many of the Chinese I interviewed talked about white as lo fan and fan gway, as white people, “white ghosts.”
 Often someone would say, by way of explanation, “You know, she was a Caucasian like you.”
 They never knew how startling it was for me to hear that, because all those years in the store and going to those wedding banquets, I thought I was Chinese.
 It stood to reason, as all those people were my relatives.
 I had never really paid much attention to the fact that I had red hair like my grandmother and that the rest of them had straight black hair.
 But I had other proof as well.
 All Chinese babies are born with a Mongolian spot–a temporary birthmark in the shape of a cabbage–at the small of their backs.
 I had a trace of that spot when I was born.
 Though I don’t physically look Chinese, like my grandmother, I am Chinese in my heart.

 Finally, it is hard to read any book on Chinese immigration or the Chinese experience that isn’t critical of other books on the same material.
 All of them have their own views on racism, poverty, the role of women, language, politics, art, love, and beauty.
 I don’t know who’s right or wrong, or who’s more historically accurate as opposed to more politically correct.
 All I can hope to do is tell our story.
 On Gold Mountain doesn’t purport to be the whole truth–just a truth, one that has been filtered through my heart, my experience, and my research.